Get Started Investing

 In other words, if you are a beginner or want to automate your investing, then you use a Mutual Fund.
 If you want cheaper fees over time and don’t mind making contributions every month, then you should choose an ETF.
 I use ETFs because I don’t mind making investments manually, and fees are the worst.

 We often get asked how much we need to invest in Vanguard.
 If you’re investing in a Vanguard ETF, it will cost you the price of one share (Vanguard ETFs typically cost between $50 to several hundred dollars.
-If you’re investing in a Vanguard Mutual Fund, then the minimum initial investment is between $1,000 and $3,000.
+If you’re investing in a Vanguard Mutual Fund, then the minimum initial investment is between $1,000 and $3,000 (depending on the fund).

 1. Vanguard Total Stock Market (ETF) – VTI

-Vanguard’s premier ETF stands out as, what we believe to be, their crown jewel.
-Representing a share class of the Vanguard Total Stock Market Index Fund, this ETF amalgamates Large, Mid, and Small cap U.S. companies, mirroring the CRSP US Total Market Index’s performance.
+Vanguard’s premier ETF, VTI, stands out as a crown jewel, representing a share class of the Vanguard Total Stock Market Index Fund.
+This ETF encompasses Large, Mid, and Small cap U.S. companies, mirroring the performance of the CRSP US Total Market Index.

-The minimum investment is the price of one share.
+The minimum investment in the Vanguard Total Stock Market ETF (VTI) is the price of one share.

 All-Weather Portfolio